Course Requests vs. Actual Classes

 If a student cannot be scheduled for their top choices, every attempt will be made to schedule them into the alternatives they indicated during registration.

 Once the master schedule is set, we lose a great deal of our flexibility in making changes (due to a finite number of teachers and available seats).
 We strongly encourage students to consider their choices carefully before making their course requests during our Drop/Add weeks in March and April.

-In order to be considered “promoted” to the next grade level in high school, a student must earn a minimum number of credits by the end of each year.
+For grade level promotion, a student must earn a minimum number of credits by the end of each school year.
 In other words, you have to pass your classes!

-If a student fails to earn the required number of credits, he or she will be retained in that grade level.
+If a student fails to earn the required number of credits, he or she will be retained in their current grade level.

-If a student becomes "off-track" in terms of earning their credits, it means that the student will not graduate on time unless he or she completes additional coursework during summer school or by some other means (please see your counselor for more information).
+If a student becomes "off-track" due to insufficient credits, it means that the student may not graduate on time, unless he or she completes additional coursework during Summer School or by some other means (please see your assigned counselor for more information).